migouelBL/SplitTable-into-MultipleFiles/README.md

 # SplitTable_into_MultipleFiles
+By SuspectSymmetry

-Access utility that can split a large .xls or .csv file into a series of smaller ones based the content of a column
+MS Access utility that can split a large file into a series of smaller ones based on the content of a column
+* Import .xls or .csv
+* Select available column
+* Bulk export
+* Modify filename and add prefix